kshntn/EmoAR/README.md

 We also tried the recently released Inference Engine by Unity3d with the Unity3d Barracuda backend from the ML Agents Toolkit.
 Due to incompatibility issues concerning the Tensorflow versions as well as our models’ architectures with Barracuda, we dropped the app development in Unity3d, the issues led to crashes of Unity (as of August 2019).

 We switched to the development in Android (Java) with Tensorflow Lite and ARCore.
-The conversion chain for use in Android is as follows: PyTorch → ONNX → Tensorflow -.pb  → Tensorflow Lite.
-The conversion to Tensorflow Lite reduced the model size by 66% to only 33% of the model size.
+The conversion to Tensorflow Lite reduced the model size by approx. 66% to only 33% of the model size.

 An alternative conversion would be PyTorch to Caffe2 for use in Android (but the team's knowledge of C++ has become a bit too rusty) or the conversion from Keras to Tensorflow Lite (which we tried for the Android app, too, as this is a quite straight forward approach.)
 ![conversionPytorchOnnx](https://user-images.githubusercontent.com/23194592/64959293-22f74a00-d891-11e9-9d4f-b3600d30042b.png)